-- 1. Shut down all existing producers, consumers, MirrorMaker instances, and Kafka brokers. - 2.
-If not already installed, install Cloudera Manager.
+1. Shut down all existing producers, consumers, MirrorMaker instances, and Kafka brokers.

+- 2. If not already installed, install Cloudera Manager.
 See Installing Cloudera Manager, CDH, and Managed Services. - a.
-Add the CDH and Kafka Parcels at installation time. - b.
-Do not add any services yet: those instruction are below.
-Skip the install page by clicking the Cloudera Manager Home button.
+Add the CDH and Kafka parcels at installation time. - b.
+Do not add any services yet.
+Skip the install page by clicking the Cloudera Manager icon in the top navigation bar.